ramblingsofadev/docs/controllers.md

 <h2 id="formatting-response-data">Formatting Response Data</h2>

-If you need to write data back to the response, eg cookies or creating a redirect, an instance of `ResponseFormatter` is available in the controller:
+If you need to write data back to the response, eg cookies or creating a redirect, an instance of `ResponseFormatter` is automatically available in the controller:

 ```php
 final class LoginController extends Controller